james-millner/jamesmillner.dev/content/posts/3-WSLIntro/index.md

 ## Introduction

 It's getting pretty late this April, and I've been thinking about what I could write about to post here this month.
-So since April is coming to an end, and I was still struggling for inspiration - I thought I might write about my local development environment, specifically tailored around **Windows Subsystem for Linux**.
+So since April is coming to an end, and I was still struggling for inspiration, I thought I might write about my local development environment.
+Specifically tailored around **Windows Subsystem for Linux**.

 You might ask:

 >What is Windows Subsystem for Linux?

 And it's a good question!
-In a nutshell; **it's a way to run a Linux environment directly on Windows without having to spin up a virtual machine as and when you need it, or run a dual boot setup.**
+In a nutshell; **it's a way to run a Linux environment directly on Windows.
+Without having to spin up a virtual machine as and when you need it, or run a dual boot setup.**

 Now I'm mostly in the macOS camp when it comes to my day-to-day work capacity.
 It's one of the more common software developer machines I would hazard a guess.
 I currently work for Sky Betting & Gaming, and it's the development machine of choice there.
-They're great machines and ultimately aren't too far from their Linux counterparts.
+They're great machines.
+Ultimately they aren't too far from their Linux counterparts.

-I used to have a personal macbook, and I love the ecosystem there I must admit but after rebuilding my central gaming PC, I thought I'd have a go at using that for local development!
-After all, I'd heard about WSL and how it had progressed, this was my chance to really give it a try and its actually worked pretty seamlessly!
+I used to have a personal macbook, and I love the ecosystem there I must admit.
+After rebuilding my central gaming PC, I thought I'd have a go at using that for local development!
+After all, I'd heard about WSL and how it had progressed.
+This was my chance to really give it a try and its actually worked pretty seamlessly!
 So this post is dedicated to my experience WSL, and how I've got things setup to do software development on Windows.

 ## How I started with WSL